 One other technical aspect of DVB-T is its capacity for Hierarchical Modulation.
 Using this technique, two completely separate data streams are modulated onto a single DVB-T signal.
-A "High Priority" (HP) stream is embedded within a "Low Priority" (LP) stream.
-Typically, the LP stream is of higher bitrate, but lower robustness than the HP one.
+A "High Priority" (LP) stream.

+Typically, the LP stream is of higher bitrate, but lower robustness than the HP ONE.
 Receivers with "good" reception conditions can receive both streams, while those with poorer reception conditions may only receive the "High Priority"stream.